api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

 public struct ChunkBounds : IComponentData { public MinMaxAABB LocalBounds; }
 ```

+### Needs* Tag Propagation

+- Purpose: One-shot broadcast from the grid root to all owned chunks for enableable lifecycle tags.
+- Tags propagated from grid → chunks:
+  - `NeedsRemesh`
+  - `NeedsManagedMeshUpdate`
+  - `NeedsSpatialUpdate`
+- Tags not propagated:
+  - `NeedsChunkAllocation` (grid-only lifecycle)
+  - `ChunkMeshingInFlight` (chunk-only lifecycle)
+- Semantics:
+  - Enabling an applicable `Needs*` tag on the grid triggers a fanout that enables the same tag on every child chunk (idempotent).
+  - After fanout is enqueued via ECB, the grid tag is cleared (consumed) to avoid re-queuing.
+  - New chunks created later inherit any currently enabled grid tags at creation time (see GridChunkAllocationSystem).
+- Implementation notes:
+  - Iterate children via `LinkedEntityGroup`; skip element 0 (the root).
+  - Use `WithChangeFilter` on the grid tags to only process on state changes.
+  - Use `ECB.ParallelWriter` to enable tags on children; no fences are mutated.

 ### Systems (new)
 All systems follow the Jobs scheduling and HPC#/Burst rules:
 - Schedule jobs from the managing thread only, never inside jobs.